StDensity/Dr.Spy-Serverless/README.md

 # DrSpy Serverless - A Discord Bot for OGAT Player Count

 DrSpy Serverless is a Discord bot built using Cloudflare Workers and the `discord-hono` library.
-It provides commands to fetch and display the online player count for the OGAT game, alongside with scheduled updates to the bot's "About Me" section on Discord.
+It provides commands to fetch and display the online player count for the OGAT game.

 ## Setup and Installation